tooth2/Unscented-Kalman-Filter/README.md

 In order to estimate the state of a moving object, the Kalman filter algorithm from statistical control theory was introduced and designed around 1960 for aerospace guidance applications.
 However, Kalman filter is based on linear quadratic estimation which lacks of relevant non-linearity in real-world problems.
 In order to adopt non-linearity with Lidar and Radar sensor measurements in the context of current self-driving car, Extend Kalman Filter [EKF](https://github.com/tooth2/Extended-Kalman-Filter) adapted multivariate Taylor-series expansions to linearize non-linearity and has become a standard technique used to the field of nonlinear estimation esp. navigation/guidance applications.
 However, if the initial estimate of the state is wrong, or if the process is modeled incorrectly, the filter may quickly diverge.
 Unscented Kalman Filter, on the other hand, does not need to linearize non-linear functions by using a deterministic sampling approach, instead, ukf takes representative points from a Gaussian distribution.
 These sample points completely capture the true mean and covariance and when propagated through the true nonlinear system, captures the posterior mean and covariance accurately to the 3rd order (Taylor series expansion) for any nonlinearity.
 In this project Unscented Kalman Filter is implemented to estimate the state of multiple cars on a highway using lidar and radar measurements.

 ## Code Structure
-1.`ukf.cpp`and  `ukf.h` : Unscented Kalman Filter implementation
+* `ukf.cpp`and  `ukf.h` : Unscented Kalman Filter implementation
-2. `measurement_package.h` : Struct sesnsor type (Lidar(Laser) vs Radar) and Eigen vectors for raw measurements
+* `measurement_package.h` : Struct sesnsor type (Lidar(Laser) vs Radar) and Eigen vectors for raw measurements
-3. `tools.h`, and  `tools.h`: sense where a car is located using Lidar / Radar measurement using pre-generated lidar marker by lidarSense function, show UKF results (predicted future path) , and calculates RMSE.
+* `tools.h`, and  `tools.h`: sense where a car is located using Lidar / Radar measurement using pre-generated lidar marker by lidarSense function, show UKF results (predicted future path) , and calculates RMSE.
-4.  `main.cpp`: Create simple 3d highway enviroment using PCL for exploring self-driving car Lidar/Radar sensors
+* `main.cpp`: Create simple 3d highway enviroment using PCL for exploring self-driving car Lidar/Radar sensors
-5.  `highway.h`: Handle logic for creating traffic on highway and animating 30 frame per second.
+* `highway.h`: Handle logic for creating traffic on highway and animating 30 frame per second.
-6. render/ `render.h`,  `render.cpp`,  `box.h`: Functions and structs used to render the enviroment - cars and the highway
+* render/ `render.h`,  `render.cpp`,  `box.h`: Functions and structs used to render the enviroment - cars and the highway
-7. sensors/ `lidar.h`: car's position, groundSlope, minDistance, maxDistance, resultion
+* sensors/ `lidar.h`: car's position, groundSlope, minDistance, maxDistance, resultion

 ---
 ## Result